Create a Skylum Account

 Uses a lighter color.
 It is useful for “knocking” black out of a layer.

 Overlays existing pixels while preserving highlights and shadows of base.

-The effect is similar to shining a diffused spotlight on the image.
+This effect is similar to shining a diffused spotlight onto the image.

-Effect is similar to shining a harsh spotlight on the image.
+This effect is similar to shining a harsh spotlight onto the image.

 Evaluates each channel and subtracts or inverts depending on brightness.